-Post Traumatic Stress Disorder (PTSD) is a serious condition describing the emotional responses to a traumatic event in a person’s life.
+Post-Traumatic Stress Disorder (PTSD) is a serious, often debilitating condition, and is a term used to describe the emotional responses to a traumatic event in a person’s life.

 PTSD can be caused by a single traumatic event, or series of events that have happened in someone’s life.
 PTSD can be caused by:

 Most of the people I see who have PTSD have it as a result of being involved in a physical or sexual assault, a road traffic accident, were bullied at school, or in the work place.
 People may also develop PTSD if they were neglected by parents/family, have lost a loved one, had a difficult child-birth experience, or were involved in a natural disaster.

 The jury is still out as to exactly why people develop PTSD and the associated feelings of extreme anxiety, depression, flashbacks and anger following a trauma.